deepsnowland/StalkerAidsAndSupplements/README.md

 a mod for The Long Dark, that adds Vitamin c, sleeping and caffeine tablets/suplements.
 All of the suplements are not craftable although that might change in some future updates.
 Any ideas for additional drugs/suplements are welcome!
-This mod was also heavily ispired by Stalker Games (primarly Stalker G.A.M.M.A  which i played for some time)
+This mod was also heavily inspired by Stalker Games (primarly Stalker G.A.M.M.A  which i played for some time)

 1. The Vitamin c tablets can only be found and they give significant boost to your vitamin c level.
 2. Caffeine tablets are also uncraftable and give pretty significant boost to your fatigue meter.